-The Friends of Florissant Fossil Beds, Inc. offer one day seminars in a variety of geology, biology, humanities, and paleontology courses.
-The regular fee for each seminar is $25.00 per person for a one -day seminar.
-Reduced rates are available for members of the Friends of the Florissant Fossil Beds, Inc. Pre-Registration Is Required for all Seminars.
-A copy of the Seminar flyer will be available soon.
+The Friends of Florissant Fossil Beds, Inc. is offering five seminars focusing primarily on the Florissant Fossil Beds and the Pikes Peak region.
+These day long seminars cover a variety of subjects such as geology, biology, humanities, and paleontology.
+The registration fee for each seminar is $25.00 per one -day seminar.
+For more details call (719) 687-9204.
+Reduced rates are available for members of the Friends of the Florissant Fossil Beds, Inc.

 If you are a member of the Friends of the Florissant Fossil Beds, Inc. or wish to join now the seminar fee is $15.00 Seminar discounts are only available to current members or those who join with their seminar registration.
 If you are no longer a member, you may wish to renew.
 You can become a Friends member here.

 NOTE: The Seminars on Wildlife and Natural History and Ecology of Flammulated Owls involve traveling outside of Florissant Fossil Beds.
 For insurance purposes, participants of those seminars must sign up to be members of the Friends of Florissant Fossil Beds.

 You may register using the on-line registration link, or by mail by downloading the required forms below.

 Register on-line here